 It is important to note that no financial resources will be lost as a result of the slippage.
 The resources and planned expenditure will be "rolled forward" into future years.
-Details of this slippage are given in the Council's Outturn report for 2023/24 presented to Cabinet on 21 January 2025, which can be found on the Council's website.
+Details of this slippage are given in the Council's Outturn report for 2024/25 presented to Cabinet on 24 June 2025, which can be found on the Council's website.

-For 2023/24 and beyond, strict rules apply to budget changes during the year to ensure transparency where additional resources have been provided or taken back for projects which are overspending and underspending.
+Strict rules apply to budget changes during the year to ensure transparency where additional resources have been provided or taken back for projects which are overspending and underspending.

-Total expenditure on Directorate capital schemes in 2023/24 is shown in the graph below:
+Total expenditure on Directorate capital schemes in 2024/25 is shown in the graph below: